*DEAD GROUND INSTANT SUNDAY TIMES BESTSELLER!*

 Sixteen years later, and at the rank of assistant chief executive, I made the jump and became a full-time author.
 As one half of Mr and Mrs Craven, I am contractually obliged to say that getting married is the best thing that’s ever happened to me.
 With this in mind, a job you can do in your pyjamas comes a pretty decent second . . .

 So here I am.
 Living in a beautiful and historic part of the country.
 Fells and mountains to pretend you’ve climbed.
 Forgotten villages to explore.
 Lakes to swim in and rivers to kayak down (I’ve done neither and I never will.).
 There are castles and mazes to get lost in, Roman ruins to scramble on (don’t do this, people will shout at you), and, as you’ll see in The Puppet Show, sixty-three Neolithic stone circles to run around naked (again, don’t do this; people really shout at you).

 Also we have a lot of sheep.

-I’m happily married to a beautiful woman (Jo) and, like Poe, I have a mischievous springer spaniel (Bracken – who once ate my cheese muffin when I wasn’t looking).
-When I’m not out with Bracken, or talking bollocks in the Kings Head, I can be found in the bar at punk gigs and writing festivals up and down the country.
-I’ve written several books now.
-One has been optioned for TV and translated into foreign languages.
+I’m happily married to a beautiful woman (Jo) and, when I’m not talking bollocks in the Kings Head, I can be found in the bar at punk gigs and writing festivals up and down the country.
+I’ve written several books now and am published in over 20 countries.
 I really can’t complain.
 And I’m not.
 Really I’m not.
 Writing for a living is the best life I could have imagined for myself.